mess110/coffee-engine/README_SERVER.md

 coffee-engine server
 --------------------

+To start the server in dev mode:

 ```
 npm run server
 ```

-To define another event socket.io would listen to, you need to do 2 things:
+To define an event socket.io would listen to, you need to do 2 things:

 - add the method name as a string in IO_METHODS
 - define the function according with socket and data as params